 I have nothing against Jordan or the Jordanian people.
 In fact, I love them.
-I lived and worked in Amman Jordan for six months back in ‘07 while working to close out the paperwork on the USAID Rural Water Project we had completed in Iraq.
-(Bechtel, the prime contractor, had decided there was no point to continually put our lives at risk in Iraq doing paperwork we could just as easily finish in their Jordan offices).
+I lived and worked in Amman Jordan for six months back in ‘07 while working to close-out the paperwork on the USAID Rural Water Project we had completed in Iraq.
+(Bechtel, the prime contractor, had decided there was no point to continually put our lives at risk in Iraq doing paperwork we could just as easily finish in their Amman offices).

 “Not at all Son.
 Treat ‘em like Marines.”

 “Yessir!”
 (This was the response I had been hoping for)

 With the help of the Labor Department and a few of my staff, I readied the two tents for the Jordanians.